Maher4Ever/wdm/README.md

 ## Usage

-For a simple example on how to use WDM, you can look at the `example` directory in the repository.
+For a simple example on how to use WDM, you can take a look at the `example` directory of the repository.

+## Benchmarks

+You can find a comparison of different ruby libraries for watching directories changes on Windows in the `benchmark` directory of the repository.

 ## Reference